 - Hold an active, unencumbered RN license in your state of residence

 Our RN to BSN program requires 120 total credits.
 You will get 42 credits by having your RN license.
 You’ll need just 30 additional nursing credits and 48 general education credits to complete the program.

-Courses are offered in 7-week intervals throughout the year.
+Courses are offered in 7 to 8-week intervals throughout the year.
 The overall time to completion will vary based on the number of previously earned credits and your ability to take courses.
 The program can be completed in as little as 16 months.